DataDog/hiring-engineers/answers.md

 ## Lets get the Hipster Shop up and running

-I did for the Google Hipster Shop and did a local clone :
+I forked the [Google Hipster Shop](https://github.com/GoogleCloudPlatform/microservices-demo) and did a local clone :

 ```bash
 $ cd ~/git
 $ git clone https://github.com/LutzLange/microservices-demo.git
 $ cd microservices-demo
 ```
 The Hipster Shop comes with skaffold as a build automation tool.
-Let first deploy the shop as is to see if everything works fine.
+Let's first deploy the shop as is to see if everything works fine.

 ```bash
 $ kubectl create namespace hipstershop